Fiction

 “Yeah.
 My mom’s picking me up.”

-After that, even though wanting to be careful not to call too soon, he wasn’t disciplined enough to wait for more than two days before breaking down and calling.
-She commented on the traffic noise in the background.
-He said he had only the payphone, which to her made him even more exotic.
+“I’ve only got this payphone,” which to her made him even more exotic.
 Lil was cute, cute, cute is what he was thinking as he asked when they might be able to be in the same place at the same time again.
 “Is there another social event coming up that you will be at?”
 She wasn’t sure.
 He was about to give her his address so she could write to him when she was sure, but the event could be over by the time a post card reached him.
 He said, “I’ll get a phone.
 I’ll give you the number.
 We will talk.
 When you have a plan, like even if you are just getting together with friends, if you tell me when and where, I will get there.”
 Was that too much too fast?
 It just came out.
-But she was elated.
+But he could tell she was elated.
 He loved that.
-It almost inflated his ego, but he knew this was the first time she was being asked on a date and first dates are like this no matter who you are.
+It almost inflated his ego, but he knew this was the first time she was being asked on a date and first dates must be like this no matter who you are.
 It was the first time for him too.
-When they hung up, holding the map still folded open to her number, he skipped down the street.
-He would keep that map folded open to that number for the rest of his life.
+When they hung up, holding the map still folded to her number in her handwriting, he skipped down the street.
+He would keep that map folded to that number for the rest of his life.

 “What rhymes with skipping?” he thought as he tried to turn the feeling into verse.
-The verses he wrote just didn’t do it.
-If words didn’t do it, could music?
+The verses he wrote didn’t do it.
+If words didn’t, could wordless music?
 “What rhythm feels like skipping?
-Do you need a tune to create the feeling of skipping?
+Is a tune necessary to create the feeling?
 Is it a song if it doesn’t have a tune?
 What if an instrument makes the first note and a drum is tuned to the second note and the vocal is the third note making the chord?
 And what if they are not played simultaneously, but in a rhythm that feels like skipping?
-Maybe that only could be the intro, or the refrain.”
-Even if it didn’t turn into anything, at least it was squeezing off his page the verse he had been working on about waiting in line at the rape crisis center to speak to an advocate about the futility of trying to report anything that happens in medicine where no one makes records and no one will testify about anything.
-He did not know where his he got this obsession with the darkness that was so foundational to the medical profession, but he could not help but zero in on references to such and follow them.
-It kept turning into the lyrics he wrote as warnings (the monster spider with its web spread across the whole country) while the entire rest of the country stupidly swallowed the self-serving perspective of the spider.
-But how dark does anyone want music to be?
-Skipping was better.
+Maybe that only would be the intro, or the refrain.”
+Even if it didn’t turn into anything, at least it was squeezing off his page the verse he had been working on about waiting in line at the rape crisis center to speak with an advocate about what could be done about the futility of trying to report anything that happens in medicine where there are no witnesses, no matter how many people saw it, and no one makes records and no one will testify about anything.
+That felt like the chorus to his whole life, this sense of medicine as this huge beast in which people had complete faith while it picked them off one by one without anyone paying attention to that.
+He could not help but follow references to the under belly of medicine.
+The slightest mention would take over his thinking.
+Most of the lyrics he wrote were warnings about that, sometimes calling it the monster spider with its web spread across the entire landscape, while everyone stupidly nodded in agreement with the self-serving perspective of the spider.
+How established would a composer have to be to sing about that?

-Skipping was what he continued feeling like singing about until he found himself with her and a group that included people one- and two-years younger, hanging out in someone’s backyard while he was trying to find musicians among them.
+Fortunately, at this moment, skipping was what he felt like singing, at least until he found himself with Lil and a group that included people one- and two-years younger, hanging out in someone’s backyard while he was trying to find the musicians among them.
 The fact that he was living on his own, and in town, made him something like a Martian or a rock star to them.
 What made it survivable was sitting next to Lil while she and he asked others about garage bands.
 That took so much more time and produced so much less good than anticipated.
 It wasn’t as cut and dried as pitching mowing lawns.

 Lil had seen the girlfriends of band members hanging out where their bands were playing.
-It wasn’t appealing.
-And, already thinking she and he were a solid thing, had thought that with Miricle she was going to be competing with the music for his time, he was so involved in that.
+That didn’t appeal to her.
+That looked like having to compete with the music for his time, he was so involved in that.
 But this made her part of it.
 She filled up their schedule.

 The first time was a Friday in a gymnasium that echoed and muddied the sound so much it was difficult to hear anything.
 The drummer apparently had learned to play in a marching band and did not know how to do anything but hit every stroke as hard as he could.
-Miricle thought perhaps he should arrive at these things ahead of time so he could talk to musicians while they were warming up.
-This band had three girls singing into a cheap mic who might play instruments for all he knew.
+Miricle suggested that maybe they should arrive at these things ahead of time so he could talk to musicians while they were warming up.
+This band had three girls singing into a cheap mic.
 The guitar player had expensive equipment.
-That didn’t really matter, but between songs Miricle told him that he was looking for people to jam with on weekday afternoons after school on a stage in a club not far from the university and got his number.
+That was nice so, between songs, Miricle told him that he was looking for people to jam with on weekday afternoons after school on a stage in a club not far from the university and got his number.

 “This is too slow,” he told Lil.
 “How many places like this could we hit in one night?”